 In this animated short from the Hothouse 5 series, two creatures wonder, What is a hole?
 They have different points of view.
 Their debate leads to an idea, an idea that changes the world.
 This is a story of practical magic.

-This film was made as part of the 5th edition of the NFB's Hothouse apprenticeship.
+Produced as part of the 5th edition of the NFB’s Hothouse apprenticeship.

 Love this film?
 Bring it home with you with its’official merchandise!